ChoicescriptIDE/main/source/help/topics/project-options.md

 - **Open All Scenes**: Opens (that is, imports into this project) all valid .txt files located in the same folder.
 This is used to open additional scene files in the project, in the instance that one or more scene files have been closed, or if some scene files were not selected when the project was imported to CSIDE.

 - **Reload All Scenes**: Ensures that file content in CSIDE matches that of the saved .txt file.
-This can be used if one or more files have been edited outside of CSIDE whilst it is still running.
+This can be used if one or more files have been edited outside of CSIDE while the application is still running.

 - **Review - Word Count**: Opens a window with the word count of the project as a whole, both including and excluding command lines.
 This will also display a word count of all selected text in all of that project's open scenes.

-- **Import - Image (As Scene)**: Allows you to import an image into your project, encoded within a scene file.
-See the topic on [Image Scenes](topics/image-scenes.md "Image Scenes") for more information.
+- **Import - Image (As Scene)**: Imports an image into your scene project, encoded within a file.
+See [Image Scenes](topics/image-scenes.md "Image Scenes") for more information.

 - **Export - All Scenes to Folder**: Saves a copy of the entire project to a new or existing folder.
-This is useful for producing regular backups of a project during development.
+This is useful for producing regular backups of a project during development, or preserving different versions.

 - **Export - Compiled Game**: Creates a compiled HTML version of the current project, which can be then played in a browser or uploaded to a website.
-Please see the [Publishing & Exporting](topics/publishing-and-exporting.md "Publishing & Exporting") topic for more details.
-This is only supported in the desktop versions of CSIDE.
+Please see the [Publishing & Exporting](topics/publishing-and-exporting.md "Publishing & Exporting") topic for more details (This is only supported in the desktop versions of CSIDE).

 - **Test Project - Quicktest**: Brings up the Quicktest Window and runs the project through the automated test routine.
 Quicktest helps find and analyse scripting errors; in addition, a finished project must pass Quicktest in order to be considered for publication by Choice of Games/Hosted Games LLC.
 Please see [Testing & Debugging](topics/testing-and-debugging.md "Testing & Debugging") for more details.